Eastern Hasakah offensive: Aftermath

-On 20 March, more than 100 people were killed and wounded when an ISIL militant blew himself up at a celebration held by the Kurds for the festival of Nowruz, in the al-Mofti neighborhood of Al-Hasakah city, in addition to an IED explosion at another celebration in the city.
+On 20 March, more than 100 people were killed and wounded when an ISIL militant blew himself up at a celebration held by the Kurds for the festival of Nowruz, in the al-Mofti neighborhood of Hasakah city, in addition to an IED explosion at another celebration in the city.

 Over the next several days, clashes erupted in the vicinity of Tell Khanzir, Tell Brak and Tell Tamer, killing dozens of ISIL militants, while fighter jets bombed ISIL positions in the city of Al-Shaddadeh.

-On 30 March, the National Defense Forces (NDF) reportedly captured 33 villages near the village of Tal Brak in rural Al-Hasakah, after fierce clashes with ISIL militants on 28 and 29 March.
+On 30 March, the National Defense Forces (NDF) reportedly captured 33 villages near the village of Tal Brak in rural Hasakah, after fierce clashes with ISIL militants on 28 and 29 March.
 On the same day, Kurdish commander Jiwan Ibrahim, Chief of the Kurdish Asayish forces in Rojava, issued a warning to civilians in the recently regained towns of Tel Brak and Tel Hamis regarding Syrian government forces in the region: “To our people in Tel Brak and Tel Hamis, the Baathist regime (Assad’s regime) in Qamishli and Hasakah is spreading baseless news that it took entire control of both towns and handed them over to Kurdish forces.
 However, Kurds have fought against the radical group of the Islamic State (IS/ISIL) and forced the militants to withdraw from the towns, and Kurds are the ones who protect these towns.
 The regime militias weren’t engaged in the fighting against the IS group and they won’t provide any security assistance to the civilians”.

 On 3 April, ISIL reportedly lost another 21 villages to Syrian government forces, to the south of Qamishli.

-On 6 May, the Kurdish forces launched a counteroffensive to retake their lost towns and villages, and to expel ISIL from the western al-Hasakah Province, managing to push into the northern Raqqa Governorate on 31 May.
+On 6 May, the Kurdish forces launched a counteroffensive to retake their lost towns and villages, and to expel ISIL from the western Hasakah Province, managing to push into the northern Raqqa Governorate on 31 May.